-Definition: This component acts as a centralized dashboard for physicians to access and manage patient data.
+Definition: This component acts as a centralized dashboard for physicians to access and assess patient data.

 Responsibilities: The physician homepage serves as the primary interface for physicians to interact with the system.
 It provides a comprehensive overview of all registered patients, their recent driving data, and alerts or notifications regarding any significant changes in a patient's condition.

-Composition: This module may include subsections such as patient lists, recent alerts, and tools for data analysis.
+The patient list includes the patient email and their aggregated overall safety score.
+A list item may be clicked to view a list of summary scores including the total mileage, time, and number of trips a patient has driven.
+A patient's summary screen will be able to direct to a list of a detailed list of all recorded Composition: This module may include subsections such as patient lists, recent alerts, and tools for data analysis.
 Each patient record could provide a quick overview of the patient's recent driving behavior and any notable trends or concerns.

-Uses/Interactions: Physicians can use this module to quickly navigate to individual patient profiles, review detailed driving data, and make informed decisions about their care.
+Uses/Interactions: Physicians can use this module to navigate to individual patient profiles quickly, review detailed driving data, and make informed decisions about their care.
 This module might also offer functionalities for setting preferences, managing notifications, and accessing historical data for comparison.